deltegui/json_validator/README.md

 }));
 ```

-Finally, you can validate any json using 'validate' function:
+Finally, you can validate any json using the 'validate' function:

 ```javascript
 const json = {